azbukagh/BrightProof/README.md

 ## Comparing
 SemVer structs can be compared via `<`, `>`, `==`, `>=`, `<=`, just like any other values.
-Also, Identifiers and Metas now compared too:
+Also, PreReleases and Buildss now compared too:
 ```
 SemVer("1.0.0-rc.1") < SemVer("1.0.0-rc.20");
 SemVer("1.0.0-rc.1") < SemVer("1.0.0");